 Just north of Cherokee NC in the Great Smoky Mountains National Park sits a historic grist mill, Mingus Mill.
 Nestled on the banks of Mingus Creek, this beautiful mill still stands at its original location since 1886.
 Mingus Mill served the surrounding communities for more then 40 years before becoming idle in the late 30’s.
 More than just another mill, Mingus Mill is one-of-a-kind:

 The Mingus family was one of first families to settle in the Oconaluftee river valley in 1790.
-It was common practice at that time for wealthy families to own slaves, and their graves can be found near Mingus Mill.
+It was common practice at that time for wealthy families to enslave people and their graves can be found near Mingus Mill.
 It’s worth a stop at this quiet spot, which can be found atop a hill adjacent to the parking lot.
 To find it: At the far end of the parking lot you’ll find a gate that is the trailhead from the Mingus Creek Trail.
-Look for a worn path to the right of the gate that wanders about 75ft up a small hill to the cemetery.
+Look for a worn path to the right of the gate that wanders about 75 feet up a small hill to the cemetery.
 There are no names or dates, or head stones, just rocks that mark the head and feet of the graves.

 2. Fish Can Sometimes be Seen in the Flume